18 C

 Businesses need finance for their day-to-day activities and in order to grow and change over time.
 Businesses must respond to their external environment in...

-The Marketing mix - price, place, promotion, product, when marketing their products firms need to create a successful mix of: the right product sold at the...
+Creating strategies that meet customer needs in the marketing mix, when marketing their products firms need to create a successful mix of: the right product sold...

 The formal and informal organisation structure